aerospike/aerospike-monitoring/tests/README.md

   - promtool tsdb create-blocks-from output.openmetrics.dat /etc/prometheus/data
     - in /etc/prometheus/data folder this will create a sub-folder with an alphanumeric name like "01H7ZNBK9HV1GYTW7Y8RFXCM88"

-### Steps to execute the test-cases
-  - first save all the required files in correct locations.
-  - there are two methods to run the test cases now:-
-    - run them using standard method like using any python interpreter
-      - example:- python3 test_dashboards.py
-    - run them using pytest